 1) You work with someone who is a credentialed financial professional that has a fiduciary responsibility to you as a client.
 Professionals that carry the CFP®marks are a good litmus test for this requirement.
 I would also encourage you to go a step further and look for someone who is both independent of any major institutional firm and who specializes in retirement planning.
 Much like the world of investing, retirement planning is its own specialty, and folks preparing for their retirement years should seek professionals with retirement planning expertise.

 2) Have a written plan.
 This is where a good many financial professionals can fall short.
 When I say written plan, I’m referring to a document that you—the client— can read and understand.
 Do you have one of these?
 Sure, many people get printouts of charts and graphs w/ monte carlo simulation results.
 Can you actually read and understand that?
 What you should require is that you get a document that you can read and understand.
 If you can’t, how will you know if your plan is working or on track?

 3) Participate in the process.
 A good financial professional will make sure that you are engaged in the planning process.
 The more involved you are in the planning process, the more you should be able to identify and align with your finalized action items.
 Your plan should reflect your needs / wants / desires on paper— and give you a roadmap on how to make it all happen.
 If you don’t actively participate—or worse, the planning team doesn’t ask you to be an active participant— you should look for a group that will be proactive in planning with you.
 Retirement is too important to simply let (insert big firm name here) take the wheel.

 Retirement planning doesn’t have to be tedious or stressful.
 Let our team guide you through our planning process, where we can align your assets with your values.
-Reach out to us to schedule your free 1-hour consultation!
+Contact us today for a free 1 hour consultation!